Agrictechventure68/skillsnacks/README.md

 SkillSnacks is an AI-powered EdTech platform delivering micro-vocational lessons that anyone can complete at their own pace.
 From tailoring to phone repairs, digital literacy, and more — each "SkillSnack" is practical, engaging, and accessible on any device.

-> MISSION: Equip youth, artisans, job seekers, and underserved communities with marketable skills — one small lesson at a time.
+> MISSION: Equip youth, artisans, job seekers, and underserved communities with real-world and marketable skills — one small lesson at a time.

 🌍 WHY SkillSnacks MATTERS